Isabel Oakeshott: The reporter Matt Hancock trusted with 100,000 Whatsapp messages

 Ms Oakeshott was born in Westminster, London and attended St George’s School, Edinburgh and Gordonstoun School in Moray, Scotland before graduating with a degree in history from the University of Bristol.

-It was in 2010, during her stint at the Times, that Oakeshott broke the Huhne story that led to his dismissal from the government and jail sentences for him and his ex-wife Pryce.
+It was in 2010, during her stint at the Times, that Oakeshott broke the Huhne story.

-According to her website, Oakeshott left journalism to “write books but I have never stopped breaking big stories”.

 Join our commenting forum